ekmixon/ve-docs/adding-maps/README.md

 <param ve-map center="Q12439" title="Detroit" zoom="8">

-To include a map in a section of your essay, use the `<param ve-map>` tag, making sure to declare a `center` attribute using an entity identifier:
+To include a basic map in a section of your essay, use the `<param ve-map>` tag:

 `<param ve-map center="Q12439" title="Detroit" zoom="8">`

-The example above creates a map centered on Wikidata entity "Q12439".
-We have also supplied a `title` of "Detroit" for the entity, so we can remember what the entity refers to.
+The Wikidata entity identifier for Detroit is "Q12439".
+We supply this identifier to the `center` attribute.
+In this example, we have also included a `title` attribute so we can remember what the entity is.
+This is only for our benefit; it doesn't change the map in any fashion.
+We could, for example, have made the title "American-Canadian Border" and it would have pointed to the same entity location for Detroit.

-Finally, we have a supplied a zoom level of 8.
+Finally, we have included a zoom level of "8".
+As that number increases, we will zoom in closer to street level.
+As it decreases, our map will show whole countries, continents, and then the globe.

 ____
 [<- Home](https://docs.visual-essays.app/)